316 pages; 200 color illustrations; hardcover with jacket; 22,5 x 27,5 cm

 This book is a thoroughly revised edition of the publication Murillo & His Drawings (1976).
 Tweenty sheets have been added to the catalogue of authentic works, the bibliography has been brought up to date, and the entries have been revised.

-Jonathan Brown is regarded as a leading specialist on Spanish painting of the Golden Age and on the Spanish master Diego Velázquez.
-He has written extensively on Hispanic Art of the early modern period and his books include A Palace for a King: The Buen Retiro and the Court of Philip IV (1980, with J.H.
+Jonathan Brown (1939–2022) is regarded as a leading specialist on Spanish painting of the Golden Age and on the Spanish master Diego Velázquez.
+He wrote extensively on Hispanic Art of the early modern period and his books include A Palace for a King: The Buen Retiro and the Court of Philip IV (1980, with J.H.
 Elliott), Velázquez, Painter and Courtier (1986), Painting in Spain, 1500–1700 (1991), Kings and Connoisseurs: Collecting Art in Early Modern Europe (1995), and Velázquez.
 The Technique of Genius (1998, with C. Garrido).
 In 2006 he co-curated with Susan G. Galassi the exhibition Goya’s Last Works (New York).
 Brown was Carroll and Milton Petrie Professor of Fine Arts at the Institute of Fine Arts, New York University, until his retirement in 2017.